 What Are Other Types Of Trade?

 Women can train to be qualified gas engineers, plumbers, electricians, decorators, carpenters, etc. The list is endless and each of these trades will allow you to gain employment or set up your own business.

 How Do I Get Qualified?

 There are various methods to get the qualifications you need.
 For example, Options Skills have courses which you can take on a full-time or part-time basis.
 We have centres in Birmingham, London and Manchester, all of which are locations with excellent transport links.
-Make sure to look at our gas courses and electrical courses as great entry points into the trades.
+Make sure to look at our gas courses, electrical courses and our plumbing course as great entry points into the trades.